 Colorado Springs real estate offers a number of winning features, not the least of which is the astounding scenery.
+Take a look at these Pikes Peak Cams and you see what I mean.
 This area is a hub of natural wonder, boasting beautiful impressive views of snowy peaks and ski slopes.

 Now that the colder season is upon us, it's time to plan your next alpine adventure…

 … Whether you're looking for a renowned winter hotspot or a lesser-known gem, there is ample slope selection to choose from near Colorado Springs.

 In today's guide, we list some of the most distinct ski resorts near Colorado Springs, and the pros and cons of visiting each slope.
 While there are certainly other glorious mountains in the area, this shortlist offers a lot of variety, and even more fresh powder for you and your family to explore.

 Loveland Ski Area is located about 53 miles west of the city of Loveland.
 This spectacular mountain features more snow than any other Front Range or Summit County resort, complete with over 1,800 acres of remarkable terrain.

 One of the defining features of Loveland Ski Area is its reputation as a local's mountain, meaning it's much less crowded than the average Colorado summit.
 As a well-kept secret of Loveland, choosing this resort means shorter wait times and affordable lodging - a major plus for this area.